Explore the Iconic Facades of Sagrada Familia

 The Nativity facade might be considered grander as they depict the birth and the early days of Jesus.
 The facade being the only one that was constructed during Antoni Gaudi's lifetime, probably best depicts his vision.

 The visit to this façade begins with a lift taking you up Saint Jude’s tower.
 Once you get off the lift, you have to climb up the stairs until you reach a bridge located behind the cypress tree sculpture.
 The bridge connects the tower with the next tower: Simon’s.
-From the bridge, you can enjoy spectacular views of the city as well as view details of the towers from close.
+From the bridge, you can enjoy spectacular views of the city and discover the details of the towers up close.
 Afterward, you will head to the Saint Barnabas tower, which is the highest point you’ll reach at 75 meters.
 On your way down, you can make your way into the balconies, from where you can once again enjoy close views of the towers.
 As you climb the steps, there will be parts that are dark as they don't get sunlight and have not been fitted with electric lighting, but the view at the top makes it totally worth it.

 Sagrada Familia - Passion Facade